Boycotts Work!

 A&P Store 1938, Courtesy of the Library of Congress

-My newest book will be on real and virtual book store shelves on January 19, 2017.
-It's entitled Southern Food and Civil Rights: Feeding the Revolution.
-Until then, I'll be delivering up appetizers from the book.
-In 1927, Chicago’s Urban League chapter launched an unsuccessful campaign against the A&P grocery store company which was refusing to hire African American clerks and managers.
-Two years later, the black-owned newspaper The Chicago Whip launched a “Don’t Spend Your Money Where You Can’t Work” boycott that mobilized black South Side residents in the city’s Bronzeville section.
-As a result, the slogan and direct action strategy gained popularity in black neighborhoods in urban centers across the country.
+In 1927, Chicago’s Urban League chapter organized a local boycott against the A&P grocery store company which was refusing to hire African American clerks and managers.
+Two years later, the black-owned newspaper The Chicago Whip launched a “Don’t Spend Your Money Where You Can’t Work” boycott that mobilized South Side residents in the city’s Bronzeville section.
+As a result, the slogan and direct action strategy gained popularity in black neighborhoods in urban centers across the country. .